pri17/SimpleClinicService/README.md

 Complete this exercise using individual sulotions.

-## Checking if existing timeslot conficts
+## Checking if existing timeslots confict with each other
 ```c#
 private Boolean checkAvailablity(String clinicId, String specialtyId, DateTime start, DateTime end)
 {